Connect with us

 Strong returns from the Kenyan property market are increasingly luring pension funds to raise their real estate investments as they race to diversify their income streams.

-Rapid urbanisation and the fast expanding middle class population have seen house prices and rents more than tripling over the past decade – a trend that is expected to hold in coming years.
+Rapid urbanisation and the fast-expanding middle-class have seen house prices and rent more than triple over the past decade – a trend that is expected to hold in coming years.

-This has seen pension managers racing to grab a bigger share of the market with the latest contestant being the KenGen Staff Retirement Benefits Scheme, which has built a Sh1.3 billion estate in Nairobi.
+This has led pension managers to compete for a larger market share, with the KenGen Staff Retirement Benefits Scheme recently constructing a Sh1.3 billion estate in Nairobi.

-Rosslyn Springs, a gated community of four-bedroom homes, targets home buyers seeking residential property in a sparely populated suburb not far from the city.
+Rosslyn Springs, a gated community of four-bedroom homes, targets home buyers seeking residential property in a sparsely populated suburb not far from the city.

 KenGen’s staff pension fund follows in the footsteps of the Kenya Power Pension Fund, which is developing high-end properties through its real estate subsidiary Sakile Properties.

-Other pension funds that have in recent years committed billions of shillings into the real estate market include the National Social Security Fund (NSSF), the KCB Pension Fund and the Safaricom Staff Pension Scheme – which is putting up a Sh3.4 billion mixed-use development in Machakos County.
+Other pension funds that have in recent years committed billions of shillings into the real estate market include the National Social Security Fund (NSSF), the KCB Pension Fund, and the Safaricom Staff Pension Scheme.

-The project, which was launched in June, comprises a shopping mall – Crystal Rivers – and a residential estate that will be located on Mombasa Road, just a kilometre past the Athi River interchange.
+The project, which was launched in June, comprises a shopping mall – Crystal Rivers – and a residential estate that will be located on Mombasa Road.

-The rising interest in real estate signals a structural shift by pension managers away from their traditional holdings of stocks and bonds into “real” assets such as property and infrastructure.
+The rising interest in real estate signals a shift by pension managers away from their holdings of stocks and bonds into “real” assets such as property and infrastructure.

-These assets provide “all weather” security for pension funds by delivering better yields than bonds in higher growth environments while proving more defensive than stocks in lower growth periods.
+These assets provide security for pension funds by delivering better yields than bonds in higher-growth markets while proving more defensive than stocks in lower-growth periods.

-A survey by Hass Consult and Stanlib Investments shows that land prices in Nairobi have surged 5.6 times since 2007 – meaning land investments have outshined the stock and bond market in the last seven years.
+A survey by Hass Consult shows that land prices in Nairobi have surged 5.6 times since 2007 – meaning land investments have outshined both the stock and bond markets.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.